Dan le Sac Vs Scroobius Pip: History

 Both Dan le Sac and Scroobius Pip worked as solo artists before forming this duo, Dan le Sac as a laptop musician, DJ and promoter, Scroobius Pip as a spoken word artist.

-David Meads began writing poetry in about 2005; he adopted the pseudonym "Scroobius Pip" from Edward Lear's poem, "The Scroobious Pip".
+David Meads began writing poetry in about 2005; he adopted the pseudonym "Scroobius Pip" from Edward Lear's poem "The Scroobious Pip".
 In a 2010 interview with Beatdom, Meads explained why he chose the name: "I loved the story.
 It's about a creature that doesn't know what it is ...By the end [of the poem] he realises that he is simply The Scroobious Pip.
 He doesn't fit into any one category and can just be his own creature."

 The duo formed in 2006 after Dan le Sac booked Scroobius Pip to play at a gig he was promoting at the Fez Club (now Sakura) in Reading.
 Around this time Dan le Sac started remixing Scroobius Pip's solo album No Commercial Breaks - a selection of the remixes form the core of their debut album Angles but the band didn't garner any commercial success until they wrote the original song "Thou Shalt Always Kill" at the end of 2006.
 Although it is commonly thought that Rob Da Bank of BBC Radio 1 gave the band their first radio play, it was actually John Kennedy of XFM London - the band sent a demo CD to John Kennedy in December 2006 and he played it on his Xposure show within two hours of receiving it.

-"Thou Shalt Always Kill" was re-released in 2009 with additional vocals by Pos Plug Won (Posdnous) of De La Soul.
+"Thou Shalt Always Kill" was re-released in 2009 with additional vocals by Pos Plug Won (Posdnuos) of De La Soul.

 In 2007 the duo released two singles on Lex Records, "Thou Shalt Always Kill" and "The Beat that my Heart Skipped" but it wasn't until early 2008 that they signed for Rob da Bank's Sunday Best record label and released their debut album Angles; the album was later released on Sage Francis's Strange Famous Records in the US and Traffic in Japan.